There’s no question that offering consistent and accurate sexual health information in schools is important.

 To date, 35 states and the District of Columbia also allow for parents to opt-out of having their children participate in sex ed.

-Yet in a 2017 survey, the Centers for Disease Control and Prevention (CDC) found that 40 percent of high school students had already engaged in sexual activity.
+Yet in a 2017 survey, the Centers for Disease Control and Prevention (CDC) found that of high school students had already engaged in sexual activity.

 “When it comes to promoting sex education, the biggest obstacle is definitely our country’s cultural inclination to avoid conversations about sexuality entirely, or to only speak about sex and sexuality in ways that are negative or shaming,” explains Jennifer Driver, SIECUS’ State Policy Director.